cpham2019/IMDB-Sentiment-Analysis/README.md

 The objective of this project is to build a predictive model that determines the sentiment (positive or negative) of a movie review based solely on its textual content.
 The model is trained on the IMDB movie reviews dataset, which comprises 50,000 reviews labeled as positive or negative.

+## Dataset

+The IMDB movie reviews dataset used for training and testing is not hosted on GitHub due to its size.
+You can download it from [this link](https://drive.google.com/file/d/1-Evj1WeUZLBtyTEMm7s9JF6h9Bct9vO_/view?usp=sharing).

 ## Key Components

 - **Data Preprocessing**: Text cleaning (removing punctuation and stopwords) and tokenization.